toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

     export default Navigation

 Now that we have our 'toggle' value inside of Navigation, we can use that value to attach a conditional class to the component whenever 'toggle' is truthy.

-Thus, whenever the user presses the hamburger menu from inside the Header component, the Navigation component will receive that information and CSS will pull it into the viewport by manipulating the 'transform' property:
+Thus, whenever the user presses the hamburger menu inside the Header component, the Navigation component will receive that information.
+We can now use CSS to pull a re-styled nav menu into the viewport, using the 'transform' property:

     @media screen and (max-width: 767px) {
       .main_nav {